-In a stock market, all stocks are not same.
-Therefore, if you want to invest in stocks, you may want to select the right stocks that align with your investment goal.
-In choosing the best stocks to invest in, investors typically look at some metrics to better understand a stock.
-Market capitalization is one of those metrics investors commonly used to evaluate stocks.
-Market capitalization, also known as market cap, is the total market value of all outstanding shares of a company or stock.
-Therefore, market capitalization shows us the total value that investors have placed on a company’s shares.
+In a stock market, not all stocks are the same.
+Therefore if you want to invest in stocks, you may want to select the right stocks that align with your investment goals.
+In choosing the best stocks to buy, investors typically look at certain metrics to better understand a stock.
+Market capitalisation is one of those metrics investors commonly use to evaluate stocks.
+Market capitalisation, also known as market cap, is the total market value of all outstanding shares of a stock.
+Therefore, market capitalisation shows us the total value that investors have placed on a company’s shares.

 How do you calculate market capitalization?

-To calculate a company’s market capitalization, you multiply the number of the companys outstanding shares by its current stock price.
+To calculate a company’s market capitalisation, you multiply the number of the company’s outstanding shares by its current stock price.

 - A company with 10 million shares trading at $200 each would have a market cap of $2 billion.

-In the stock market, market capitalization can be used to categorize companies by size, as part of stock investing due diligence.
-There is no single rule in categorizing companies by market cap, so the list can be long or short.
+In the stock market, market capitalisation can be used to categorise companies by size, as part of stock investing due diligence.
+There is no single rule in categorising companies by market cap, so the list can be long or short.
 However, here are the common market cap tiers:

-- Large-cap companies: These are typically large corporations with a market capitalization of $10 billion or more.
+- Large-cap companies: These are typically large corporations with a market cap of $10 billion or more.
 Most large-cap companies have been around for many years, run strong brands, and operate in well-established industries where they are the major players.
-You can call the blue chip companies.
+You can call them the blue chip-companies.
 Large-cap companies tend to be slow-growth businesses that may not deliver huge returns over a short period.
-However, they generally produce beautiful returns over a long-term and are deemed low-risk investment.
+However, they generally produce solid returns over the long term and are deemed lower-risk investments.

-- Mid-cap companies: These are businesses with a market capitalization anywhere between $2 billion and $10 billion.
+- Mid-cap companies: These are businesses with a market capitalisation anywhere between $2 billion and $10 billion.
 Mid-cap companies are established businesses that have not yet realized their full growth potential.
 Therefore, mid-cap companies tend to have faster growth than large-cap companies.
-However, they are deemed higher risk investments than large-cap companies.
+However, they are deemed higher-risk investments than large-cap companies.

-- Small-cap companies: These are businesses with market capitalization between $300 million and $2 billion.
+- Small-cap companies: These are businesses with market capitalisations between $300 million and $2 billion.
 They are typically young companies with great growth potential.
 Small-cap stocks are deemed riskier investments than mid-cap and large-cap stocks, in part because they tend to have limited resources.
-Consequently, they are more vulnerable to economic downturn.
+Consequently, they are more vulnerable to economic downturns.

-As you can see, market capitalization can be a helpful metric for assessing the risks in a potential stock investment.
-Other market capitalization tiers you may come across are mega-cap and micro-cap, which sit at the extreme ends of the tiers we have examined above.
+Market capitalisation can be a helpful metric for assessing the risks in a potential stock investment.
+Other market capitalisation tiers you may come across are mega-cap and micro-cap, which sit at the extreme ends of the tiers we have examined above.

-A company’s market capitalization can change from time to time.
+A company’s market capitalisation can change from time to time.
 A variety of factors can alter a company’s market cap.
-Here are two main factors that could cause a company’s market capitalization to change.
+Here are two main factors that could cause a company’s market capitalisation to change.

-- An Increase or decrease in the number of a company’s outstanding shares.
-A company’s outstanding shares would increase if the company sells more shares, possibly to raise more capital to fund its expansion.
+- An increase or decrease in the number of a company’s outstanding shares.
+A company’s outstanding shares would increase if the company sells more shares to raise more capital to fund its expansion.
 Outstanding shares would decrease if the company repurchases some of its shares, a process that puts money back in the pockets of shareholders.
-Similarly, since market capitalization is tied to outstanding share count, it would change accordingly.
+Once again, since market capitalisation is tied to outstanding share count, it would change accordingly.

-Although a stock split or reverse-split would change a company’s outstanding share count, they have no effect on market capitalization.
+Although a stock split or reverse-split would change a company’s outstanding share count, they have no effect on market capitalisation.

-Market capitalization helps investors understand more about a company than they would if they just looked at the company’s stock price alone.
+Market capitalisation helps investors understand more about a company than they would if they just looked at the company’s stock price alone.